 Share was founded in 1972.
-We are based in the London Borough of Wandsworth, but we work across the boroughs in London, supporting residents from Lambeth, Southwark, Croydon and Merton among others.
+We are based in the London Borough of Wandsworth, but we work across London, supporting residents from Lambeth, Southwark, Croydon and Merton among others.

-At Share, we focus on what people can do, not what holds them back.
+We focus on what people can do, not what holds them back.
 And we believe that everyone has something to offer their community, whether it be in employment or as active members of our society.
-We aim to inspire our students to live happy, healthy and independent lives.

 Pan-disability, accredited training